MartinClarisse/CFG_Project_Group_2_IST/README.md

 - [Trello Board](https://trello.com/b/lOTyUoyc/group-2-project-summer-2024)
 - [Activity Log](https://docs.google.com/spreadsheets/d/1U19rlQ5pdbvJYFSjDR26frguT8dG1hwsKwFKL4zfbNI/edit?gid=1877883424#gid=1877883424)

-### Branches Being Worked On:
+### IMPORTANT: Branches in development
-#### Add-Python-Code
+#### 🚨Developing Webapp
-This is where we are currently getting the python to talk to the HTML and SQL.
-The connection to the SQL database is working through the python console.
-We have been having issues between the HTML and python with flask which we are working on too.
+This is a very important branch of this repository, as this contains the version of this project with all of the HTML/CSS and flask.
+Due to time constraints, our group had to pivot from a webapp to a console app.
+However, please open this branch to understand how the python console mimics the functionality which we had designed in the 'website' worktree.
+This file also includes the working API.
+You can find the relevant files in the 'website' directory.
+Please also watch the mock data demonstration to understand the user journey through the webpages.

 ## Follow Along:

-### Visualising the Code:
+### ❗Visualising the Code:
-To familiarise yourself with the technical architecture, please look at the "Visualising the Code" folder.
-Here you can find:
+To familiarise yourself with the technical architecture, please enter the 'Documentation' repository. in which you can view Here you can find:
-- A visual map of the code.
+- Visuals of the design architecture in the 'Visualising the Code' folder.
+This shows the original webapp design and it's replication within python logic.
-- The handout assignment of the course.
+- Records of the group meeting in 'minute_meetings.txt".
+- A record of our group assignment handin.

-### How to Install and Run Project:
+### ❗How to Install and Run Project:
 For relevant dependencies:
 - Begin by checking the requirements.txt file.
 To run the project:
+- Clone all this repository to your local device.
-- Run the script from "Creating SQL Database.sql" from the "SQL_files" folder in mySQL first to initalise the schema and populate the 'dud' value.
+- Run the SQL script "Creating SQL Database.sql" from the "SQL_files" folder in mySQL first to initalise the schema and populate the 'dud' values.
-- Clone all of the website folder files to your local device.
-- Open the website repository folder in Pycharm.
+- Open the console repository with all files in Pycharm.
 - NB: Please make sure to edit the "db.py" file to update the passwd to your mySQL password for the connection to work.
-- Ensure you have have installed the relevant dependencies within this directory.
+- Ensure you have have installed the relevant dependencies within this directory in the python terminal.
-- Run the app.py file.
+- Run the main.py file.
-- Follow the URL provided and navigate the web application.
+- Navigate the application within the python console.

 ## Group Milestones:
 - [x] Submitted Group Assignment 02/08/2024.
+- [x] Submitted Assignment via Github 25/08/2024.